GU4243-ADS/spring2018-project1-yujiehu/README.md

 ### 4.2 Sentence Seasoning(Punctuations)

 After checking their ingradients, what did they put for the "Flavour"?
 The bar plot shows the authors with the Total Number of Commas, SemiColons, Colons, Questions used by them.
-Still, be careful because EAP appeared more ofen than others.
+Still, be careful because EAP's sentence appeared more ofen than others.

 ![image](figs/unnamed-chunk-22-1.png)

--   HPL cherishes his Commas, Colons and Questions and only used little seasoning...
+-   HPL cherishes his Commas, Colons and Questions and only used little seasoning.

--   MWS is almost wasting Semicolons and Colons compared to others...
+-   MWS is almost wasting Semicolons and Colons compared to others.

 ## 5. Sentence Generation
 ----------------------